AaTekle/Biblical-Card-Hover/README.md

 # Webpage Link :

-I did fork this off of a Open Source Codepen,
+I did fork this off of a Open Source Codepen, did this out of honor for the men of God.

 # Sources of Images: